FrostSource/PortalsInHLA/README.md

 # To Use
 Place `maps/prefabs/portal/portalmanager_required.vmap` in your map.
 Map-wise, this is the heart of the logic.
 You can use `maps\prefabs\portal_spawner.vmap` to create portals in specific spots (like before you get the portal gun in the games).
 To use the portalgun, add `maps\prefabs\portalgun.vmap` somewhere into the map.
 The gun will be attached to the player's right hand.
 There is a DoNotGive setting on the prefab if you wish to give the player the gun somewhere later on in the map.
 You can do this by sending a RunScriptCode input to !player with the parameter SendToConsole('portalgun_give')
+The portalgun can be physical, or non-physical.
+There is a checkbox on the portalgun prefab.

 ## Important Information:
 The Scripts folder needs to go to the `Half-Life Alyx/game/hlvr_Addons/YOURADDON/` folder, otherwise the scripts won't work.
+For portal 1 sounds, use the sounds and soundevents under the `vrportal` folders.
+For portal 2 sounds, use everything outside of the `vrportal` folders.

-To restrict portalable surfaces, use the `OnlyFunc_BrushPortalable` setting on the PortalManager prefab, set a `PortalPrefix`, and place ALWAYS SOLID func_brush entities with the name you set as the prefix on the surfaces you wish to be portalable.
-The brushes CAN have toggleable physics, but the brush needs to be solid for valid portal placement.
+To restrict portalable surfaces, use the `OnlyFunc_BrushPortalable` setting on the PortalManager prefab, set a `PortalPrefix`, and place func_brush entities with the name you set as the prefix on the surfaces you wish to be portalable.
+The brushes have to be solid for valid portal placement.
+Set them to ALWAYS_SOLID or toggle them manually, depending on your use-case.

 ### Prefab infos: